J. Space Weather Space Clim.

 Many organisations have contributed essential funding for the research, including the South African national electricity utility Eskom through contracts and its Tertiary Education Support Programme, the National Research Foundation through its grant and THRIP programmes, collaboration funding from the BMBF in Germany and Royal Society in UK, and the University Research Committee of UCT.
 Participation in a TIEMS conference where a draft of the paper was presented was supported by NVE and Statnett.
 Key research collaborators include scientists, engineers and students at the South African National Space Agency (formerly known as Hermanus Magnetic Observatory), BGS Edinburgh, Eskom, and the Universities of Stuttgart, KTH (Stockholm) and Cape Town.
 Two colleagues, Dr. Pierre Cilliers (SANSA) and Dr. Ron Herman (UCT), deserve special recognition for being involved in our work from the start.

 - Ministry of Power, Report of the Enquiry Committee on Grid Disturbance in Northern Region on 30th July 2012 and in Northern, Eastern & North-Eastern Region on 31st July 2012, New Delhi, 2012.
-(In the text)
+[Google Scholar]

 - NERC, Special reliability assessment interim report: Effects of geomagnetic disturbances on the bulk power system.
 North American Electric Reliability Corporation, Atlanta, GA, 2012.
-(In the text)
+[Google Scholar]

 - Oyedokun, D.T., M. Simon, and C.T.
 Gaunt, Introduction of a more detailed calculation of geomagnetically induced currents in transmission networks, Proc. of Southern African Universities’ Power Engineering Conference, Potchefstroom, pp. 211–215, 2013.
-(In the text)
+[Google Scholar]

 - Oyedokun, D.T., C.T.
 Gaunt, S. Tenbohlen, M. Heindl, M. Beltle, M. Reuter, and D. Schneider, Laboratory test for GIC effects on power transformers, XVII International Symposium on High Voltage Engineering, VDE-Verlag, Berlin, Offenbach, 2011.
-(In the text)
+[Google Scholar]

 Cite this article as: Gaunt C.T: Reducing uncertainty – responses for electricity utilities to severe solar storms.
 J. Space Weather Space Clim., 2014, 4, A01.